habuka036/wakame-vdc-wiki/en/features/backup-instances.md

 [[backup-instances-images/04_backup.png]]

 The `Create Instance Backup` dialog will pop up.
 Fill in the `Backup Display Name` field.
-This name will be shown in the list of machine images.
+This will become the name of your new [[machine image|Jargon-Dictionary#Machine-Image]].
 Click on `Backup` when you've filled it in.

 [[backup-instances-images/05_create_backup_dialog.png]]